-Genital herpes is one of the most prevalent sexually transmitted disease (STD).
-A sexually transmitted disease is a disease that you get by having sex with someone who already has the disease.
+Genital herpes is one of the most prevalent STD.
+A physically transmitted disease is a disease that you get by having intercourse with someone who already has the disease.
 Genital herpes is usually caused by the herpes simplex virus type 2 (known as HSV-2).
-The disease is usually transmitted by sexual intercourse, with the virus passing from the infected partner via the skin, vagina, penis, or anus.
+The disease is usually transmitted by genital intercourse, with the virus passing from the infected partner via the skin, vagina, penis, or anus.
 Once you are infected, the virus stays in your body for life.
-You can give herpes to another person if you have sex when your herpes virus is active.
-HSV remains in certain nerve cells of the body forever, and can produce symptoms off and on in some infected people.
+You can give herpes to another person if you have intercourse when your herpes virus is active.
+HSV remains in certain nerve cells of the body forever and can produce symptoms off and on in some infected people.

 Once the virus infects you, it moves from the skin or membranes around the genitals to the central nervous system, where it remains for life.
 The virus can “wake up” or reactivate to cause a recurrence of the disease.
 When reactivation occurs, the virus travels down the nerves to the skin.
 It may cause blisters, genital itching, tenderness, burning, tingling, or redness, but it usually just makes copies of itself with no symptoms.

 Diagnosis of Genital Symptoms